 What is TimTheTatman’s net worth?

-TimTheTatman’s net worth is thought to be one of the largest in streaming.
+TimTheTatman’s net worth is thought to be one of the largest in the streaming world.
 While some conservative estimates put his total worth at around $5 million, Forbes claims that TimTheTatman is worth $8 million.

 How much does TimTheTatman earn?

 Of course, this isn’t the only stream of revenue TimTheTatman has.
-His YouTube channel also brings in a generous amount of money, thanks to his daily uploads hitting at least 200,000 views pretty much every time he posts a video.
-While ad rates vary, he is certainly making hundreds of thousands of dollars from YouTube each year.
-SocialBlade’s revenue calculator estimates it could be as high as $720,000.
+His YouTube channel also brings in a generous amount of money, thanks to his uploads consistently hitting at least 500,000 views.
+While ad rates vary, he is certainly making hundreds of thousands of dollars – if not, millions of dollars – from YouTube each year.
+Estimates suggest his annual YouTube income could be as high as $1.5 million.

 Then there are TimTheTatman’s sponsorship deals, which will also bring in revenue.
-He is sponsored by gaming brands such as Razer and NZXT, as well as energy drinks company Monster.
-While the value of these deals aren’t exactly known, they will very likely bring in a combined revenue that is a six figure sum.
+He is sponsored by notable brands such as Chipotle, HyperX, and Herman Miller.
+While the value of these deals aren’t exactly known, they will very likely bring in a combined revenue that is probably a seven-figure sum.

-On top of all this, there is TimTheTatman’s exclusivity deal with Twitch, which he signed in December 2019 to keep him tied to the Amazon-owned platform and prevent him moving to rival sites like Mixer or YouTube.
-The exact amount is unknown, but for Twitch’s biggest stars these exclusivity deals are likely worth millions of dollars.
+On top of all this, there is TimTheTatman’s exclusivity deal with YouTube, which he signed in September 2021.
+The exact amount he will be paid is unknown, but for the biggest streaming stars these exclusivity deals are likely worth millions of dollars.

 What is TimTheTatman’s setup?